Give your small business a boost and attract new customers with these 4 easy marketing tactics.

 Promote your benefits!

-How to build an editorial calendar (with a free template).
+How to plan a marketing calendar that works (with a free template).

 3. Capture your customer’s email.